How to Become a Math Learning Center Front Desk Assistant

 You must have the following items before you can be hired:

-If your application indicates that you are qualified for the position, then the Director will contact you to schedule an interview when the MLC is in need of an additional Learning Assistant.
+If your application indicates that you are qualified for the position, then the Director will contact you to schedule an interview if the MLC is in need of an additional Learning Assistant.
 The interview will consist of an assessment of your mathematics skills at a range of levels, and a "mock tutoring" session in which the Director will act as a student and you will provide assistance on several math questions.

 Volunteer Learning Assistants